Bekkelien/tinytorrent/README.md

 - [ ] Invalid message should be warning not error msg
 - [ ] uTorrent Why no bitfield or “wrong” response length?
 - [ ] Don’t get any connection to “leachers” or not with bitfield but that might be ok.
-- [ ] Are dups removed from peer list before try connect (Dups are removed but not I total count so fix that bug.)

 #### Alternative fixes